-- an equal share allocated to each Director, comprising a fixed part and a part that varies according to the degree of regularity in attending meetings; - an additional share for Review Committee members."

-In 2011, a fourth member was appointed to both the Audit Committee and the Human Resources and Remuneration Committee.
+an equal share allocated to each Director, comprising a fixed part and a part that varies according to the degree of regularity in attending meetings; In 2011, a fourth member was appointed to both the Audit Committee and the Human Resources and Remuneration Committee.

-For 2011, the Board adopted for a full year: a fixed annual sum of \in 30,000; an amount of \in 5,000 for each Board meeting which the Director attends; an amount of \in 15,000 for each Director who is a member of the Strategy and Sustainable Development Committee and an additional amount of \in 15,000 for the Chairman of this committee; an amount of \in 10,000 for each Director who is a member of the Human Resources and Remuneration Committee and the Appointments and Governance Committee and an additional amount of \in 10,000 for the Chairman of each of these committees; an amount of \in 25,000 for each Director who is a member of the Audit Committee and an additional amount of \in 25,000 for its Chairman.
+For 2011, the Board adopted for a full year: a fixed annual sum of €30,000; an amount of €5,000 for each Board meeting which the Director attends; an amount of €15,000 for each Director who is a member of the Strategy and Sustainable Development Committee and an additional amount of €15,000 for each Director who is a member of the Human Resources and Remuneration Committee and an additional amount of €10,000 for the Chairman of each of these committee; an amount of €10,000 for the Chairman of each of these committee; an amount of €10,000 for the Chairman of each of these committee; an amount of €10,000 for the Chairman of each of these committee; an amount of €10,000 for the Chairman of each of these committee; an amount of €25,000 for each Director who is a member of the Audit Committee and an additional amount of €25,000 for its Chairman.